Welcome to Santa Monica

 Occupying a pristine stretch of the Pacific, Santa Monica emanates a casual coolness.
 The boardwalk welcomes joggers, bikers, and bladers, with much of local life revolving around the water.
 Yogis flock, attracted by some of the city’s best and most plentiful studios.

 Despite Santa Monica’s laid-back vibe, it takes its shopping seriously.
 Between the contemporary chains lining the Third Street Promenade and an upscale, open-air mall that houses Barney’s, Tiffany & Co., and Louis Vuitton, there is no shortage of options.

 Expansive single-family homes and contemporary apartment complexes.

-Santa Monica presents a diverse range of housing style, all centrally located and boasting spectacular ocean access.
+Santa Monica presents a diverse range of housing styles, all centrally located and boasting spectacular ocean access.
 Its residents occupy single-family homes along quaint, tree-lined streets, modern beachfront houses near the bustling boardwalk, and amenity-rich apartment buildings.
 Its affluent residents also rent upscale apartments and there are plenty of hotels in the neighborhood for the tourists that flock here.